-Editor's Note: We've been longtime admirers of the folks behind AmazingRibs.com, the site dedicated to unraveling the science of barbecue and grilling.
-You won't find a better source for thoroughly researched and well-tested techniques, tips, and recipes for cooking with smoke and fire anywhere in the world.
+Editor's Note: We're longtime admirers of the folks behind AmazingRibs.com, the site dedicated to unraveling the science of barbecue and grilling.
+You won't find a better source anywhere in the world for thoroughly researched and well-tested techniques, tips, and recipes for cooking with smoke and fire.
 We're happy to welcome them to Serious Eats to drop some backyard cooking bombs this summer.
 Please also welcome back Max Good, the only person in the world whose full-time job is testing, rating, and reviewing grills and smokers.
 The database he maintains contains 500 grills and smokers ranging in price from $30 to $50,000.
 When it comes to grilling and barbecue equipment, nobody knows it better.

-If you have a lot of money, it's as easy to select a great grill as to select a great wine.
+If you have a lot of money, it's as easy to select a great grill as it is to select a great wine.
 The trick is finding a great one that's also affordable.
-Of course, affordable is relative, so we have set the upper limit at $500 for this list, though some grills are considerably less expensive.
+Of course, affordable is relative, so we've set the upper limit at $500 for this list, though some grills are considerably less expensive.
+(If you have more money to spend, check out our picks for the best gas grills under $1,000, too.)
 All of these selections have won the AmazingRibs.com Best Value Gold or Silver Medal.

 Whatever grill you choose, we cannot emphasize this enough: Pay no attention to the cheap, inaccurate dial thermometers.
 Those ancient bi-metal heat estimators can be off by 50 to 100°F!
 Furthermore, they are usually located in the lid, not down on the grill where the food is.
 This is useful only if you plan to eat the lid.

-Manufacturers tout the number of BTU (British thermal units) their grills can produce, but that number can be very misleading.
-BTU does not indicate the amount of useful cooking heat a grill can generate; it just tells you how much fuel it burns.
+Manufacturers tout the number of BTUs (British thermal units) their grills can produce, but that number can be very misleading.
+The BTU number does not indicate the amount of useful cooking heat a grill can generate; it just tells you how much fuel it burns.
 Naturally, larger grills with more burners will burn more fuel.
-Heat flux—that's BTU per unit area—is a much more useful indicator of a grill's searing power, and is something the manufacturers never tell you.
+Heat flux—that's BTUs per unit area—is a much more useful indicator of a grill's searing power, and is something the manufacturers never tell you.
 We've calculated heat flux for you here and in the extensive searchable equipment review database at AmazingRibs.com.
-Typical flux for a gas grill is around 85 BTU per square inch.
+Typical flux for a gas grill is around 85 BTUs per square inch.

 Size matters.
 Two-zone cooking—setting up a hot direct zone and a cooler indirect zone—is an essential technique for good grilling.
 It can be done on those little two-burner gassers, but it's more difficult and cuts your already-small cook surface in half.
 We recommend a minimum of three burners.
 Furthermore, you want those burners set up side by side, not back to front, which will prevent you from creating indirect cooking zones.
 Fortunately, most grill manufacturers these days have stopped producing back-to-front-oriented grills.

-The Broil-Mate 165154 LP Gas Grill is a basic low-priced gas cooker with a design typical of the first gas grills made in the early 1960s: cast-aluminum body and an old-style 40,000 BTU Dual-H burner.
+The Broil-Mate 165154 LP Gas Grill, also sold as the Huntington Cast 4200, is a basic low-priced gas cooker with a design typical of the first gas grills made in the early 1960s: cast aluminum body and an old-style 40,000-BTU Dual-H burner.
 Cast aluminum holds heat well, and the H-burner is actually two U-shaped burners fused together, with a separate control knob for each side.
 You could easily walk past this plain little grill in favor of a big shiny model that was made cheap to sell cheap and carries a one-year warranty—but if you're shopping in this price range, you would do well to stop and take a look.
 Broil-Mate's aluminum housing will not rust and comes with a limited lifetime warranty on the cook box, five years on burners and stainless steel components, and two years on everything else.
-Broil-Mate is one of five grill brands owned by Canadian BBQ manufacturer and distributor Onward Manufacturing.
+Broil-Mate, along with Huntington, Broil King, and others, is one of five grill brands owned by Canadian BBQ manufacturer and distributor Onward Manufacturing.

 Cooking Area: 400 square inches (about 19 burgers)